 © Tami Pearson, volunteer, The Marine Mammal Center

-In the early stages of Mike’s recovery and rehabilitation, he was extremely lethargic, and described by vet staff as sweet-and-low.
+In the early stages of Mike’s recovery and rehabilitation, he was extremely lethargic, and described by vet staff as "sweet and low."
 “He was a slow developer and almost died a couple of times, with periodic bouts of inactive breathing common to fragile newborns,” explained Wickham.
-“It was a challenge for vet staff and Harbor Crew volunteers to assess and differentiate Mike's weak and irregular breathing, and his overall unresponsiveness,” described Wickham.
-Since Mike also presented with a faint and irregular heartbeat, vet staff decided to include a bronchial respiratory stimulant, doxopram, to help Mike’s underdeveloped lungs do a better job of keeping him alive!
-"Any time we see pups this tiny and so compromised, we have to provide this kind of supportive care," added Wickham.
+“It was a challenge for vet staff and Harbor Seal Crew volunteers to assess and differentiate Mike's weak and irregular breathing, and his overall unresponsiveness,” described Wickham.

 Since Mike also had a faint and irregular heartbeat, vet staff decided to include a bronchial respiratory stimulant, doxopram, to help his underdeveloped lungs do a better job of keeping him alive.
 "Any time we see pups this tiny and so compromised, we have to provide this kind of supportive care," said Wickham.

 It was touch and go, that first month of Mike’s life at the Center, but he grew and gained strength steadily.
 About a month after his rescue, Mike was finally ready to learn how to feed on whole fish, inside his small and shallow water enclosure.